Oil falls on rising Libya output, coronavirus surge

 “Our crude and liquids balances suggest oil prices need to go lower before they go higher.”

-Analysts say tougher restrictions on mobility to deal with sky-rocketing coronavirus cases mean the Organization of the Petroleum Exporting Countries (OPEC) and its allies, known as OPEC+, may hesitate to loosen output curbs as planned in January.
+Analysts say tougher restrictions on mobility to deal with sky-rocketing coronavirus cases mean the Organization of the Petroleum Exporting Countries and its allies may hesitate to loosen output curbs as planned in January.

 Algeria’s energy minister said this week that OPEC+ could extend the group’s current oil production cuts into 2021 or deepen them further if required.

-Reporting by Julia Payne and Yuka Obayashi; Editing by Tom Hogue, Barbara Lewis, Emelia Sithole-Matarise and David Gregorio
+Reporting by Julia Payne and Yuka Obayashi; Editing by Marguerita Choy and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.